Hudsn/morph/language.md

 ## How it works

 A Morph program consists of three major components:
-- A source JSON blob, accessible in Morph syntax as: `src`
+- An input JSON blob, accessible in Morph syntax as: `@in`
 - A series of one or more Morph statments
-- A destination JSON blob, assignable in Morph syntax as: `dest`
+- An output JSON blob, assignable in Morph syntax as: `@out`

-To sucessfully transform and return data, you must assign the desired values or fields to the `dest` object via `SET` statments.
+To sucessfully transform and return data, you must assign the desired values or fields to the `@out` object via `SET` statments.

-For example, setting `dest.my_value` to `5`, will result in a final object that looks like:
+For example, setting `@out.my_value` to `5`, will result in a final object that looks like:

 ```
 {